Category Archives: Uncategorized

 Vicar: … Rev’d Carol Backhouse revcarolbackhouse@gmail.com 01524 942105

-Curate: … Rev’d Kaarina Leong (On leave)
+Curate: … Rev’d Kaarina Leong curate@christchurchlancaster.org.uk 07749 489623

-Children’s Ministry Leader… Innes Heron-Stamp 07853791776 children@christchurchlancaster.org.uk
+Children’s Ministry Leader… Innes Heron-Stamp children@christchurchlancaster.org.uk 07853791776

 Priest with PTO and Choir Contact: …Rev’d Clive Shaw. cliveshaw54@gmail.com